phantacea.com

 9. Mars Bellona, the Apocalyptic of War; a bonehead with a goatee, a Mohawk hairstyle made up of spearhead-spikes and a muscular, GI Joe body beautiful; starts out with a flail growing off one wrist and some sort of sword growing off the other; changes them to a cannon barrel from one elbow down and a Gatling gun from the other elbow down; talisman: may be his bandolier; he shows up on the cover to PHANTACEA Phase One #1; he also appears on the back cover of pH-3; (I bought the Bonehead mask often used on my Travels website mostly because it reminded me of Bellona;)

-10. Nakba Ramazar, the Apocalyptic of Disaster or Sudden Destruction; dresses like a highwayman circa 17th Century England; because he hasn't one of his own, Ramazar-Disaster covets heads, collects hats; talisman: a flintlock shotgun; since he has no head, he too shows up on the cover to PHANTACEA Phase One #1; there's also a serendipitous sighting of a statue suggestive of Disaster here;
+10. Nakba Ramazar, the Apocalyptic of Disaster or Sudden Destruction; devils tend to call him Catastrophe, dresses like a highwayman circa 17th Century England; because he hasn't one of his own, Ramazar-Disaster covets heads, collects hats; talisman: a flintlock shotgun; since he has no head, he too shows up on the cover to PHANTACEA Phase One #1; there's also a serendipitous sighting of a statue suggestive of Disaster here;

 11. The Vultyrie, Disaster’s mount; an enormous grotesquery with two vulturine heads on two long, ophidian-like necks and with two, big birdie bodies joined together at their midsections by a glowing, half-wing membrane that may be her talisman or power focus; Ramazar rides her standing up, one foot on each of her two backs; attribute: seems to be able to order about birds;